portainer/portainer-docs/docs/source/templates.rst

 ``volumes``
 -----------

 A JSON array describing the associated volumes of the template.
-Each element in the array must be a valid JSON string.
+Each element in the array must be a valid JSON object that has a required container property.

 For each element in the array, a Docker volume will be created and associated when starting the container.
+If a bind property is defined it will be used as the source of a bind mount.

 This field is **optional**.